Praedor: History

 In the mid-1990s, Finnish book illustrator and comic book artist Petri Hiltunen created a post-apocalyptic fantasy world he called Jaconia, a pseudo-medieval world built on the ruins of an ancient high-technology society.

 Hiltunen used his new world as the setting for a series of short comics titled Praedor, published in the Finnish role-playing game magazine Magus.
 He called the comics' protagonists "praedors" — adventurers who explore the old ruins in search of magical artifacts.
 Hiltunen also used the same setting for a graphic novel, Kuninkaan lapset (Children of the King), in 1998.
+In 2022 a Praedor omnibus of all Hiltunen's Praedor comics was published.

 In 2000, Burger Games published Praedor: Roolipeli Jaconian seikkailijoista (Praedor: The Role-Playing Game of the Adventurers of Jaconia), a 258-page collaboration between Hiltunen, who provided the illustrations, and Finnish writer Ville Vuorela.
 The book is split into three parts: player information, gamemaster information, and a description of the setting.
 The latter includes a comic book overview of the lands penned by Hiltunen.
 Players take on the role of praedors.